JaylenSheard/ECON-Analytical-Modeling/KNN_IrisDataset/KNN_Instructions_Findings.md

 # KNN Analysis on Iris Dataset

-This repository contains instructions for implementing a K-Nearest Neighbors (KNN) algorithm on the Iris dataset, as well as findings from our analysis.
+This repository contains instructions for implementing a K-Nearest Neighbors (KNN) algorithm on the Iris dataset, as well as findings from my analysis.

 ## Table of Contents
 - [Instructions](#instructions)